 P Î± 1/V or P1V1 = P2V2

 Boyle’s Law suggests that when the gas’s temperature is constant, the relationship between the pressure (P) of a given mass is inversely proportional to the volume (V).
 In other words, if the pressure doubles, the volume is reduced by half.
 Alternately, if the pressure is half, the volume of gas is doubled.

 V1/T1 = V2/T2 or V2/V1 =T2/T1 or V1T2 = V2T1.

-Charles’s Law is also known as the law of volumes and designates that gases expand when heated, and the volume of gas is directly proportional to the absolute temperature (Kelvin scale) if the pressure of a gas remains constant.
+Charles’s Law is also known as the law of volumes and designates that gases expand when heated.
+The gas volume is directly proportional to the absolute temperature (Kelvin scale) if a gas’s pressure remains constant.
 If the absolute temperature (T) of a gas doubles, the volume is doubled, and vice versa.

 Pi/Ti = Pf/Tf

-Gay Lussac’s Law (ideal gas law) states that the pressure of a gas is proportional to the absolute temperature.
+Gay Lussac’s Law (ideal gas law) states that a gas’s pressure is proportional to the absolute temperature.
 In other words, if we double the pressure of a gas, the absolute temperature will double, and vice versa.

 Pi = initial pressure